Click here to view grounding exercises, other phone lines, and more resources.

 What do we do?

 McGill Students’ Nightline is a confidential, anonymous, and non-judgmental listening service run by McGill students.
-We aim to provide the community with a variety of support, which includes anything from information to crisis management and referrals.
-We are an English service.
+We aim to provide the community with non-professional support in all kinds of situations, including information, guidance during a crisis, or an empathetic space to share your experiences and emotions.

 Who can call us?